m-p-esser/unsplash_photo_trends/README.md

 │   ├── 00_raw       --> Immutable, raw data
 │   ├── 01_staged    --> Processed data
 │   └── 02_final     --> Data which can be served (ML, Analytics)
-├── deployments      --> Prefect deployment .yaml files ├── docs
+├── docs
-│   └── images
+│   └── images       --> Images used in this Readme.md
 ├── images           --> Docker Images (which are used across flows) ├── make             --> Makefiles for setting up ressources and environment ├── output           --> Deliverables in form of reports or models